Ad hoc Tasks

 Permissions to run a one time tasks

-As ad hoc tasks allow you to run any command on the deployment container, only organization administrators may run these tasks.
+Ad hoc tasks allow you to run any command on the deployment container, so by default only organization administrators may run these tasks.
+You can use custom roles to grant this permission to other users.

 Executing an Ad hoc Task